Kappa-Dev/KappaTools/docs/tutorial.rst

-Where the left-hand side (LHS) is the pattern of reactants, the right-hand side (RHS) is the pattern of products, and the arrow marks if it is a reversible (i.e. ``<->``) or irreversible (``->``)reaction.
+Where the left-hand side (LHS) is the pattern of reactants, the right-hand side (RHS) is the pattern of products, and the arrow marks if it is a reversible (i.e. ``<->``) or irreversible (``->``) reaction.
 In terms of the guts of the simulator, what is doing is matching the LHS to whatever is in the reaction mixture, and replacing that with what we wrote in the RHS.
 In a more formal speech, left go the sufficient conditions to trigger a rule, and right goes the pattern injected by said rule's application.
 The pace at which a rule is triggered is, what would be the rule's activity, is governed by mass action dynamics.
-In other words, the probability of rule i being triggered is given by P(i) = Ai / Sum(j,Aj), where Ai is the LHS of rule i multiplied by the respective forward rate of rule i (for reverse reactions, it would be the LHS times the corresponding reverse rate).
+In other words, the probability of rule i being triggered is given by P(i) = A\ :sub:`i` / Sum(j,A\ :sub:`j`\ ), where A\ :sub:`i` is the LHS of rule i multiplied by the respective forward rate of rule i (for reverse reactions, it would be the LHS times the corresponding reverse rate).

 Rule Rates
 ----------